withastro/docs/src/pages/en/core-concepts/routing.md

 ## Route Priority Order

 It's possible for multiple routes to match the same URL path.
-Astro needs to know which route should be used to build the page.
-To do so, it sorts them according to the following rules:

-- Static routes without path parameters will take precedence over all other routes
-- Dynamic routes using named parameters take precedence over rest parameters
-- Rest parameters have the lowest priority
-- Ties are resolved alphabetically

-For example each of these routes would match `/post/create`:
+For example each of these routes would match `/posts/create`:

 ```
 └── pages/